Using your own router for home broadband

 What are the downsides to using your own router?

 The most obvious downside to buying your own router is the cost.
 Paying for something you can otherwise get for free might seem like an unnecessary expense to some.
-Well, the cost argument really depends on how much you value the extra features.
+And since you're more likely to do this where the upgrade is a significant one, costs really can spiral.
+For example, TP-Link's flagship Wi-Fi 7 monster router is nearly £700!
+But the cost argument really depends on how much you value the extra features, range, and speed.
 If having more control over your network really means a lot to you, then the initial outlay on a quality router is going to seem more than worth it over the years.

 The other thing that puts people off is the technical complexity.
 If you don't like the idea of getting into the nitty gritty of network configurations, we totally understand.
 It's not for everyone.
 That said, a number of store-bought routers are relatively easy to install and will give you noticeable results without much tinkering.